nikhilmone/nikhilmone.github.io/aws-transfer-for-sftp.md

-# To use AWS SFTP, you take the following high-level steps:
+# To use AWS SFTP server, follow below high-level steps:

-- Create an Amazon S3 bucket, as described in Amazon S3 Bucket Requirements.
+- Create an Amazon S3 bucket.

 - Create an IAM role that contains two IAM policies: